 Here are the three types of inboard boat motors:

-True Inboard
+1. True Inboard

 The True Inboard motor or engine uses two types of drive systems.
-When we say the system, we mean the drive shaft, propeller, and engine all included.
-So the two drive systems are D-Drive (Direct Drive) and V-Drive.
+When we say the system, we mean the drive shaft, propeller, and engine, all included.
+So, the two drive systems are D-Drive (Direct Drive) and V-Drive.

-The V-Drive is the true inboard placed on the back of the boat.
-The difference is that the shaft is coming out of the front of the engine.
-The transmission on this has V-shape, with the other end of the shaft heading out at the bottom of the boat.
+The transmission on this has a V-shape, with the other end of the shaft heading out at the bottom of the boat.
 The propeller is at the end of the shaft.

-Inboard/Outboard (I/O) or Sterndrives
+2. Inboard/Outboard (I/O) or Sterndrives

-These two units are essentially the transmission of the engine.
-The upper unit is responsible for changing the spinning motion from vertical to horizontal.
 This spinning motion goes to the lower unit, and the unit spins the propeller in a clockwise or counterclockwise rotation.

 What makes this system different is that it does not have a rudder.
 Since the entire drive system can turn left or right, there is no need for a rudder.
-Additionally, it can trim the drive system up.
-As a result, more of the boat is above water, which allows for higher speed.

 You can read more about the differences here.

-Jet Drive
+3. Jet Drive

 When the water comes out forcibly, it pushes the boat.
 It’s basically how a jet ski operates.
 The principle is followed on a boat, much bigger than a jet ski.

 This type of system is not as common as the other two.
 However, it’s gradually making its way thanks to technological advancements.
-It can deliver quite high speeds for a lightweight boat.
+It can deliver relatively high speeds for a lightweight boat.
 However, it does utilize a lot of power.

 Pros & Cons of Inboard Motor

-The biggest advantage of an inboard engine is its drive system.
-The engine is hidden, which keeps it protected from moisture, dust, and water.
-Since it’s hidden, it does not show, and the boat’s overall appearance is a lot cleaner.
+The most significant advantage of an inboard engine is its drive system.
+The engine is hidden, protecting it from moisture, dust, and water.

 Outboard Motors

-The powerhead is at the top section while the middle section attaches to the boat.
+The powerhead is at the top section, while the middle section attaches to the boat.
 The lower section is the drive system.
 Two-stroke engines are the most common for outboard boats.
 These use oil for lubrication as well as fuel.

 Pros & Cons of Outboard Motor